Kiene History, Family Crest & Coats of Arms

 Kiene is a very old Scottish name that may even date back to the Dalriadan tribe of Scotland's western coast and Hebrides islands.
 It comes from the given name Ian or John.
 John is the most common personal name in the Highlands.
 The Gaelic form of the name is Mac Iain.

 Early Origins of the Kiene family

 The surname Kiene was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Kiene family
+Early History of the Kiene family

 This web page shows only a small excerpt of our Kiene research.
 Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early Kiene History in all our PDF Extended History products and printed products wherever possible.